elgalu/octopress/source/_posts/2014-04-03-run-protractor-against-internet-explorer-vm.markdown

 [http://selenium-release.storage.googleapis.com/2.41/IEDriverServer_Win32_2.41.0.zip]()

 We also need the IE driver, so by using 32 bits version and placing the extracted file into your windows path should get that ready.
-FYI people had issues with 64 bits versions of the driver so on x64 Windows machine I suggest you avoid using x64 driver even on a 64 bits machine.
+FYI people had [issues with 64 bits versions of the driver](http://stackoverflow.com/questions/21612643/protractor-internet-explorer-slowness) so on x64 Windows machine I suggest you avoid using x64 driver even on a 64 bits machine.

 If your are unsure where to put the extracted file, copy `IEDriverServer.exe` to `C:\Windows\System32`

-## Step 6 - Run IEDriverServer.exe manually
+<h2 id="step6">Step 6 - Run IEDriverServer.exe manually</h2>

 Windows protected mode might be enabled, so run manually the file `IEDriverServer.exe`, but run it at the location path where you copied it, e.g. `C:\Windows\System32`